Fatnotfatt/learning-aws/content/7-Feedback/_index.md

 The most satisfying aspect was successfully deploying a complete, production-ready AWS cloud architecture for the Blood Donation Support System.
 From designing the initial architecture with VPC, subnets, and security groups, to implementing CI/CD pipelines with CodePipeline and CodeBuild, and finally seeing the application running smoothly on EC2 with RDS database connectivity—every milestone felt like a significant achievement.
 Particularly rewarding was solving complex challenges like configuring API Gateway VPC Links, implementing SSH-less deployments using Systems Manager, and automating CloudFront cache invalidation.
 The moment when I successfully connected to the EC2 instance via Session Manager without SSH keys and deployed the Spring Boot application was incredibly satisfying.
 Additionally, receiving positive feedback from mentors during the mid-stage presentation and seeing the system handle real-world scenarios validated all the hard work.

-**What do you think the company should improve for future interns?**

-While the internship experience was excellent overall, I believe a few enhancements could make it even better:

-1. **Structured Learning Path**: A more detailed week-by-week learning roadmap with specific AWS service focus areas would help interns plan their learning journey better.

-2. **Peer Collaboration**: More opportunities for interns to collaborate on projects or share knowledge through peer review sessions would enhance the learning experience.

-3. **Cost Monitoring Dashboard**: Providing interns with a shared dashboard to monitor AWS costs across all projects would help develop cost optimization awareness from the start.

-4. **Documentation Templates**: Pre-defined templates for architecture diagrams, deployment guides, and troubleshooting documentation would help maintain consistency and quality.

-5. **Regular Check-ins**: More frequent one-on-one check-ins (bi-weekly instead of monthly) would help catch issues earlier and provide better guidance.

 **If recommending to a friend, would you suggest they intern here?
 Why or why not?**

 Absolutely, I would highly recommend this internship program to friends interested in cloud computing and AWS.
 Here's why: